HDRUK/hutch/website/docs/getting-started/configuration/agent.md

   // and their continued presence cannot be relied upon from one build to the next!
   "Flags": {
-    "StandaloneMode": false, // Hutch will skip TRE Controller interactions "RetainFailures": false, // Hutch will not clean up working directories or database records for jobs that fail.
+    "StandaloneMode": false, // Hutch will skip TRE Controller interactions "RetainFailures": false // Hutch will not clean up working directories or database records for jobs that fail.
-    "
   }
 }
 ```